-You can also see the container-name in the docker run command that unRaid uses to both create a container (if it does not exist) and also start it with the parameters provided via the docker template for that container.
+You can also see the container-name in the docker run command that Unraid uses to both create a container (if it does not exist) and also start it with the parameters provided via the docker template for that container.
 The container-name is that provided via the name parameter to the docker run command.
-You can see what the docker run command that unRaid will use when you install / edit the application (you can always make any change and then change it back and hit Apply to get the docker run command to appear).
+You can see the docker run command that Unraid will use when you install / edit the application (you can always make any change and then change it back and hit Apply to get the docker run command to appear).
 The following is an example of what this might look like:

 Command to stop a docker